pjad6191/365-days-of-python/README.md

 - **Day 1**: Set up repository and worked on a program for an MIT Open Courseware class that I'm working through.
 - **Day 85**: Completed MIT’s *Intro to Computer Science and Programming in Python* (last problem set done!)
 - **Day 85**: Finished Learning Mode on Exercism’s Python Track
+- **Day 100: 🐍 100 Days of Python Completed!**

+---

+## As of November 16, 2025, I’ve completed **100 days** of Python learning and coding! 🎉
+### ✅ Highlights so far:
+- Completed beginner to intermediate projects
+- Practiced core concepts: functions, loops, conditionals, data structures
+- Built problem-solving skills with algorithms (greedy, brute force, etc.)
+- Explored file handling and custom modules
+- Started working with data analysis using pandas with real datasets
+- Started a Neural Data Science course

 ---

 ## 📂 Structure: